eslint/rfcs/designs/2025-define-plugin/README.md

 ### Legacy Configs

-Many plugins include `legacy-*` configs as suggested in [Backwards Compatibility for Legacy Configs](https://eslint.org/docs/latest/extend/plugins#backwards-compatibility-for-legacy-configs).
+Many plugins include `legacy-*` eslintrc configs as suggested in [Backwards Compatibility for Legacy Configs](https://eslint.org/docs/latest/extend/plugins#backwards-compatibility-for-legacy-configs).
-However, configs that don't want adopting `definePlugin` to be a breaking change would need those configs to stay in existence.
+Dropping those configs would be a breaking change that those plugins may want to avoid.
+This conflicts with `definePlugin` explicitly only supporting flat config definitions.

 Plugin developers can work around that lack of support by manually adding those config properties: